rust-lang/blog.rust-lang.org/content/the-incoming-summer-of-clippy.md

 upping the standard for lints all around the project we can allow users to expect even more from the already great linter.

-If you have a lint which you want to be implemented, you can still open and issue for it, but no one will implement it (also, lint-adding pull requests opened after the starting date will be blocked for the duration of the period)
+If you have a lint which you want to be implemented, you can still open an issue for it, but no one will implement it (also, lint-adding pull requests opened after the starting date will be blocked for the duration of the period).

-Note that pull requests opened before the starting date can still be reviewed and merged, but unless they are already in a very advanced state they will not be priorized over bugfixes.
+Note that pull requests opened before the starting date can still be reviewed and merged, but unless they are already in a very advanced state they will not be prioritized over bugfixes.

 ## Can I help?